StefanErrorerko/MiMSAI2/README.md

-Solving 8-puzzle problem using RBFS and algo
+Solving 8-puzzle problem using RBFS and UCS algo